This post will show how to quickly fix a DVD player not reading a disc.

 If the lens that directs the laser onto the DVD is covered with dust, debris or other contaminants your DVD player may not read your disc.

 Use a DVD lens cleaner with a dry-brush system to keep your DVD player lens in tip-top condition.

 Check out a top DVD lens cleaner.

 If the problem persists, the laser may be already burned out.

-Also the servo mechanism that control the DVD spinning may be misaligned.
+Also, the servo mechanism that controls the DVD spinning may be misaligned.
 This may cause the DVD to be unrecognized and return a No Disc error.